claas-van-gellicum/MULTI-DHONKI/README.md

-# Multi-Domain and -hop Ontology Knowledge Injection
+# Multi-Domain and -Hop Ontology Knowledge Injection

 This repository contains two model implementations for Aspect-Based Sentiment Classification with knowledge injection: